 - “You prioritize efficiency over integrity” (teacher).

 More stakeholders laser-targeted SDP’s aloof tone and still-broken protocols as insulting and unconscionable.
+“How can you only re-act to ‘airborne’ asbestos?
+It’s too late then, we’re breathing it.”
 The meeting atmosphere was intense.
 Continuing with quotes from different individual speakers at a single meeting of the Board:

 - “lack of systems, and process is what broke trust” (principal’s union),